New Foundry Close planning application

 - The developer has stated as part of their application that “the high costs of developing this site and the sites reduced potential and economies of scale make it impossible for the scheme to meet [Rother] District Council’s 40% affordable housing target.”
 They are proposing making a financial contribution towards affordable housing elsewhere in the parish.

-You can see the application and read the supporting documents here:
+View the application and read the supporting documents here: